wansang93/wansang93/README.md

 ## :astonished: What I am interested in now

 1. Python for Data Analysis
-2. AL(especially Tensorflow and Keras)
+2. ML(especially Tensorflow and Keras)

 ## :stuck_out_tongue_closed_eyes: What I want to be a **Data Scientist**